Common frequently askes questions are answered below

 Can I claim my consultations on my private health insurance?

-Most private health insurance plans give benefits for Osteopathic, Remedial massage and Naturopathy.
-Contact your insurance company to check the benefits of your individual policy and methods of claim.
-Neuro-muscular therapy is not claimable under Australian health funds, as such we have allowed for this in our fees for this service
+Most private health insurance plans give benefits for Osteopathic, Physiotherapy & Remedial massage Contact your insurance company to check the benefits of your individual policy and methods of claim.

 We offer the HICAPS system for immediate payment of your claim.
 This means you are only required to cover the remainder (if any) left from your health fund.